Mastering Data Maintenance in 2024

 Data maintenance challenges

 Organizations often begin collecting data without identifying a specific purpose.
-They then become weary of deleting the data “in case they need it one day”.
-This results in the creation of an extensive and disorganized database.
+They then become wary of deleting the data “in case they need it one day”.
+This results in the creation of an extensive and disorganized database (or, more likely, databases).
 Organizations in such a situation may find it challenging to initiate the data maintenance process, particularly when facing constraints in resources or time for a thorough evaluation.

 Tasked with maintaining an overwhelming amount of data, organizations may opt for data cleansing instead of data maintenance.
 Data cleansing identifies errors and tries to remedy them.
 However, it is often a reactive tactic that doesn’t contribute to improved data management in the long term.